ayunker/ayunker.github.io/_posts/2025-05-07-stationery-of-ludwig.md

 {% include fig.html src="/assets/images/stationery-of-ludwig/m10-2.png" %}
 {% include fig.html src="/assets/images/stationery-of-ludwig/m10-3.png" %}

-As you can see, the clip is the color of the ink, but the knock is transparent.
+As you can see, the clip is the colour of the ink, but the knock is transparent.
 Tough to place.
 It's not until we get to the finale we see the grip section is also transparent (to help see the ink level!).
 It's not a pen I'd seen before.
 An English exclusive?

 {% include fig.html src="/assets/images/stationery-of-ludwig/m10-4.png"
 caption="Finally, a full shot of the pen.
 Had to wait until the finale for the